Infosys (INFY) Q2 2018 Results - Earnings Call Transcript

 Ranganath D. Mavinakere - Infosys Ltd.

 Hi.
 Thanks, Pravin.
 On the other point, currently our onsite employee cost as a percentage of revenue is around 38%.
 I think the focus on the pyramid is – coming back to the pyramid question is really on how do we kind of look at the pyramid model onsite.
-For example, we recruited close to 300 people from the universities (58:22), the freshers and how do we infuse some of them into some of these projects is one aspect of looking at it.
+For example, we recruited close to 300 people from the Euro universities, the freshers, and how do we infuse some of them into some of these projects is one aspect of looking at it.

 And the second one is also looking at the fixed price projects, due to the productivity improvements et cetera, how do we look at especially the senior roles in those projects and how do we kind of redeploy them in some other projects is another way to look at it.